katerina-tziala/restaurant-reviews/README.md

 <h1><img src="https://github.com/katerina-tziala/restaurant_reviews_app/blob/master/repository_images/rr_logo-72x72.png" alt="budget restaurant reviews logo" width="54" height="54">Restaurant Reviews App</h1>
+<p align="center">
+    <img src="https://github.com/katerina-tziala/restaurant_reviews_app/blob/master/repository_images/rr_layout_hor.png" alt="restaurant reviews layout" width="100%" height="auto">
+</p>

 The ***Restaurant Reviews App*** is a proof-of-concept PWA (Progressive Web App) that served as my capstone project for *Udacity’s Mobile Web Specialist Nanodegree Program*.
 In this real world case study, the front end code for a static Restaurant Reviews App that is barely usable on a desktop browser was provided.
 I had to revise the site and incrementally develop, in this three-stage course material project, a PWA.
 Finally, a fourth stage was added in order to create a live demo of the app.
-<p align="center">
-    <img src="https://github.com/katerina-tziala/restaurant_reviews_app/blob/master/repository_images/rr_layout_hor.png" alt="restaurant reviews layout" width="100%" height="auto">
-</p>
+<br><br>

 <h2>Technologies, APIs, and Features</h2>